SOME WAY HOME - Sample Pages

 My name is Adam MacDonnell and, long ago, I chose Social Services as a career.
 For the most part, I’ve worked hard at it and hope I’ve done some good.
 But of late, my thoughts return to all my mistakes as I search for causes to blame for the effects I didn’t want.
 The consequences of my work are beat out in the lives of the most vulnerable and I know I haven’t always kept true to the maxim: First: Do No Harm.
 Sometimes hurt and abandoned children suffered as the result of my inadequacies and miscalculations.
 But of all the disappointed and hurt faces I remember, nothing pierces me, nothing accuses me, like my thoughts of Dylan.

+In many ways, Dylan was an ordinary foster kid on my caseload.
+He matched the normal statistics and background demographics of the typical disenfranchised child in America.
+But in my life, he was anything but normal.
+He was a primal force, disastrous in both scope and impact.
+The wide path he cut through the landscape of my past devastated my self-concept, mocking my rationalizations.
+Above all other failures, Dylan plays repeatedly in my mind.
 I don't even know if he's still alive.
 That's why these images return to me in troubled sleep ten years on.
 I often dream of a drunken, Bad-Daddy Bruce, who staggered, hit and burned the boy.
 I see the sweetness of Aunt Patti trying to provide comfort before slipping permanently into unconsciousness and witness the hospital staff doing their best with a broken little boy.
 I dream of Mona’s sweaty face falsely welcoming us at the front door of her over-stuffed house, soon set ablaze.
 I recall the joys and the bitter disappointments of Dylan's brief time with the Blanchard’s and even scrutinize my social worker's slight-of-hand in monotonous reiteration.
 Had his adoptive parents taken care of or dumped him?
 I didn’t actually know.

 Awakening, I untangled myself and sat outside on a lawn chair in the still sticky night air.
 I listened carefully as if I might hear the answer to my questions in the sounds of an outlying breeze shuffling through the dry trees or in the buzz of the seven-year cicadas.

+To save myself from the gloom of regret, I needed to put all these memories in perspective.
+To understand my true culpability before I could seek forgiveness, I had to review what happened to Dylan and face the results of my efforts as honestly as I could.
 So this was my task: I was determined first, to review Dylan’s story to my understanding and second, to find out what became of him and how the adoption turned out.
 I was resolved to search for the person who knew and interview him until satisfied.
 I had to go and find the truth because only in Dylan's complete story could I find my hope for release.

 Book 1: Broken Wings